 Grade N42 neodymium magnets are the ideal DIY Parts & Options.
-It can be used as magnet rotor, closure, mount, linear coupler, connector, Halbach array, holder and stand etc. helping you for the development of new inventions and making your life easier.
+They can be used as a magnet rotor, closure, mount, linear coupler, connector, Halbach Array, holder, and stand, etc., helping you for the development of new inventions and making your life easier.
 Therefore, you can find permanent magnets on many amazing novel products in Stanford Magnets.
 Most of our customers directly pointed out that they need N42 rare earth magnet at their first magnet inquiry.

-The grade N42 means neodymium magnet has a Maximum Energy Product of 42 MGOe.
+The grade N42 means a neodymium magnet has a maximum energy product of 42 MGOe.
 It refers to the maximum magnetic energy that the material can be stored.
 It can be showed by the magnet’s Demagnetization Curve, or BH Curve – the strongest point is (BH)max.
 Generally speaking, the higher the grade, the stronger the magnet.
 And currently, the highest grade of neodymium magnet available is N55, the lowest is N35.

-There are many shapes of N42 neo magnets such as arc, ring, block, disc and so on.
+There are many shapes of N42 neodymium magnets such as arc, ring, block, disc, and so on.

 Due to N42 neodymium magnets for sale is a great balance among cost, strength, and performance under 80℃ operating temperatures.
 Although there are higher grades, such as N52 and N52, the max working temperature is only 60℃.
 And not only the higher the grade, the stronger the magnet, but also the higher the grade is, the higher the price will be.
 Many strong magnet online retail stores also list more N42 neodymium permanent magnets on their websites.
 So N42 is perfect for green hands.